mofunsky/soundtouch-android/README.md

 soundTouch.clearBuffer()
 ```

-Take a look at the (incomplete) SoundTouchPlayable to see how to use SoundTouch-Android library
+Take a look at the SoundTouchPlayable to see how to use SoundTouch-Android library
 to decode an audio file and stream to an AudioTrack.

 To demonstrate, execute the following in your app: